The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 (voting Board member)

 Rachel has over 25 years healthcare experience.
-She has worked in a range of operational management, project and leadership roles as well as provided strategic consultancy at Board level and internationally.
+She has worked in a range of operational management, project and leadership roles as well as having provided strategic consultancy at Board level and internationally.

-Rachel is a Fellow of the Chartered Institute of Personnel and Development (CIPD) and a qualified ILM Level 7 Executive Coach.
+She is a Fellow of the Chartered Institute of Personnel and Development (CIPD) and a qualified ILM Level 7 Executive Coach.

 Tracey Moore, Chief Operating Officer - acute